hexbatch/apple-core/layer-docs/layers-overview.md

 ## Common things in all api requests

-* Most require a logged-in user, when that happens, it requires them using a bearer token, acquired in oauth
+* Most require a logged-in user, when that happens, it requires them using a bearer element, acquired in oauth
-* an optional checksum can be added to any token passed in, the checksum must match for that token before the api operation is carried out
+* an optional checksum can be added to any element passed in, the checksum must match for that element before the api operation is carried out
 * all api operations use the jobs api, the work is sent to a job queue
 * all api operations use the core api
 * any user can take a resource exposed by the public api, and perform low level operations on it if they have the permissions